AlexB52/retest/README.md

 Retest is used in your terminal after accessing your ruby project folder.

+### Help

+Find out what retest can do anytime with

+    $ retest -h

 ### For Refactoring

 #### 1. Run a hardcoded command

 This the most simple usage of retest: running the same command over and over after each file update.

+Example:

     $ retest 'bundle exec rspec spec/features/posts_spec.rb'